rcs: Regional Curve Standardization

 This method detrends and standardizes tree-ring series by calculating an age-related growth curve specific to the rwl.
 The detrending is the estimation and removal of the tree’s natural biological growth trend.
 The standardization is done by either dividing each series by the growth trend or subtracting the growth trend from each series to produce units in the dimensionless ring-width index (RWI).
 The option to produce indices by subtraction is intended to be used on series that have been subject to variance stabilization (e.g., using powt).

-The spline approach uses an n-year spline where the frequency response is 0.50 at a wavelength of 10 percent of the maximum cambial age unless specified differently using nyrs and f in the function caps.
+Two smoothers are available for fitting the regional curve.
+The default (method = "caps") uses a cubic smoothing spline where the frequency response is 0.50 at a wavelength of 10 percent of the maximum cambial age unless specified differently via nyrs and f (see caps).
+The alternative (method = "ads") uses an age-dependent spline whose stiffness increases with cambial age, which may better preserve low-frequency variability in the biological trend (see ads).

 This attempts to remove the low frequency variability that is due to biological or stand effects.
 See the references below for further details on detrending in general, and Biondi and Qeadan (2008) for an explanation of RCS.